mjfusa/Sample-WinRT-CPP-Console-WRC/readme.md

 2. Create a Windows Runtime Component (C++/WinRT)

 3. Add a reference to the Windows Runtime Component

 Error:
 ```
-A reference to 'RuntimeComponent4' cannot be added because the two projects target different platforms.
+A reference to 'RuntimeComponent1' cannot be added because the two projects target different platforms.
 ```

 Fix:

-Browse to the location of the winmd and add it.
+Browse to the location of the **winmd** and add it.
 For example:

 ```
-..\RuntimeComponent4\Debug\Merged\RuntimeComponent4.winmd
+..\RuntimeComponent1\Debug\Merged\RuntimeComponent1.winmd
 ```

 4. Add the code to include the class in the Windows Runtime Component.
 For example:

 ```
-#include "winrt\RuntimeComponent4.h"
+#include "winrt\RuntimeComponent1.h"
-using namespace RuntimeComponent4;
+using namespace RuntimeComponent1;
 . . .

 int main()